To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 So, project costs are huge factors in your design work.
 You more times than not will have a fixed budget to work around.
 This is why it’s important to know how to think creatively as an engineer.
 This way, you can figure out awesome yet affordable solutions.

 Not surprisingly, a HUGE part of engineering is keeping projects within budget.
 I wish engineering was just about designing amazing cool things, but it’s not.
-Real-world budget boundaries exist.
+Real-world budget constraints exist.

 #9 Don’t reinvent the wheel

 All engineers stand on top of the shoulders of giants.
-In other words, ALL engineers use the work of millions of past great minds.
+They use the work of millions of past great minds.

 So when you come across a problem, don’t instantly try to reinvent the wheel.
 First, do research.
 More than likely, someone has come across your exact problem and they found a solution you can borrow.